rangle/ngCourse2/handout/01-features.md

   });
 ```

-There is one important difference, however: arrow functions share the value of `this` with the function in the context of which they are defined.
+There is one important difference, however: arrow functions do not set a local copy of `this`, `arguments`, `super`, or `new.target`.
+When `this` is used inside an arrow function JavaScript uses the `this` from the outer scope.
 Consider the following example:

 ```ts
 class Toppings {